ConquerorsOfMystery/seabass/README.md

 converter however the standard library stuff in `toc` may have to be tweaked per-platform.
 This is mostly because C itself differs from platform to platform, and cbas currently only has a C backend written (toc).

-# How do I write cbas code?
+## How do I write cbas code?

 At time-of-writing (June 2024) the codebase goes largely without proper documentation.

-This is one of the biggest hurdles of making the project a success.
+Getting proper documentation is a TODO, I think I want to write an automated tool which allows me to write some sort of markup inside of comments or something.

 Look at the example programs written.
 Mess around with it.
 I tried to make some tutorials but they were garbage.
 The base-level language feels like Lua, Rust, and C had a baby, and the metaprogramming makes you feel like a god.

-If you can write a mandelbrot renderer in C, you can learn cbas pretty quick.
+If you are competent enough to write a mandelbrot renderer in C, you can learn cbas's base-level syntax pretty quick.
 Most of it is the same, just with tweaked or trimmed-down syntax.

 The metaprogramming capabilities of cbas are a whole other animal, though.
-It is currently a pretty good question what can be done with them.
+As far as I know, there is nothing quite like it in all the world- It is currently a pretty good question what can be done with them.
 Not even one iota of the capabilities of this language have been tapped.

-# What fantastic capabilities does CBAS actually have right now?
+## What fantastic capabilities does CBAS actually have right now?

 You can implement your own programming language (compiling to CBAS) and then use it in the very same file you implemented it in.
-Your languages can be just as powerful as CBAS and FFI is pretty much seamless.
+Your languages can be just as powerful as CBAS and FFI with CBAS (and consequently with C) should be pretty much seamless.

-You can write procedurally generated code generators using the builder (@mkbldr, @mkbldrn) and worksheet (@wksht) interfaces, so that the computer can write code for you instead of you doing it.

-You can take your code and retarget to any platform you can fathom, or just use the already-written C backend, "toc".
+You can automate the authoring of custom or templated code very easily using pre-made metaprogramming tools available in `stdmeta`.

+If you write your code right, it should be extremely trivial to port any software you write in CBAS to any platform with the same word size (i.e. if you wrote for 64 bit, any 64 bit platform).

 All (well-formed) code written in CBAS is 100% cross platform from the start.
 You need only implement something that takes all elements of the CBAS AST and turn them into the target language.

-# Can CBAS do multithreading?
+## Can CBAS do multithreading?

 Yes.
 There is a very simple pthreads-based multithreading system implemented in the standard library.

-You should be able to write your own for any potential target.
+It's untested, but it basically just leverages how C would do it.

+If pthreads isn't your cup of tea, it should be fairly easy to FFI your favorite multithreading library into CBAS using a wrapper.

-# Can I use language feature X in CBAS?
+## Can I use language feature X in CBAS?

 Is there a way to do X (even if it is rather obtuse and difficult to read) in C?